KuyeselaOrganization/OpenRoad/README.md

 ## Acknowledgments

-This project is driven by Roy Chanunkha and powered by the support of contributors like you.
+This project is driven by Kuyesela Community and powered by the support of contributors like you.
 Together, we can create a groundbreaking solution for road traffic systems.

 ---